dt-alliances/cas-quickstart/README.md

 * Know how to navigate the Dynatrace web interface to find Services, Release Overview, Dashboards

 Cloud Automation Module
-* Understanding of Keptn and Cloud Automation architecture and design conceptss
+* Understanding of Cloud Automation architecture and design concepts

-# Dynatrace Accounts
+# Prerequisites

-In order to provide early access to webhooks, Dynatrace will provision a `sprint` Dynatrace account and `sprint` environments.
+The following items comprise your environment

-1. Within this `sprint` account, Dynatrace will create:
+1. Dynatrace Accounts:
     * Dynatrace SaaS environment
     * Cloud Automation Solution SaaS instance
+1. Permissions:
-1. You manage team members access using Dynatrace account settings.
-Cloud Automation uses the same SSO as Dynatrace, so you will use the same login for both.
-This will also be the same SSO to your production Dynatrace trial or licensed environments.
+    * You manage team members access using Dynatrace account settings.
+    * Cloud Automation uses the same SSO as Dynatrace, so you will use the same login for both
+1. Compute
-1. You provide and manages a virtual machine with OneAgent and sample application.
-See Quick start guide below.
+    * You provide and manage a virtual machine that hosts the OneAgent and sample application.

-# Quick start environment

-As you follow the Quick start, your environment will look as follows:
+    * See the next section below for details

+# Environment topology

 1. **Virtual Machine** - to host the sample app
 1. **Sample application** - runs within a local Docker compose network.
 The application runs in a single container.
 A load generator container is also sending web requests continuously.
 The Docker images have already been created and published to dockerhub
 1. **Sample application web interface** - viewable in a browser
 1. **Dynatrace OneAgent** - monitor host and the sample application
 1. **Dynatrace SaaS** - web interface with full-stack observability
-1. **Cloud Automation Control Plane (Powered by Keptn)** - Installed with a Dynatrace Keptn service that connects to the Dynatrace API
+1. **Cloud Automation Control Plane** - By default has the Dynatrace service that connects to the Dynatrace API
 1. **Cloud Automation web UI (a.k.a.
 Cloud Automation "bridge")** - to view workflow execution and SLO results
-1. **Keptn command line utility** - allows creating projects, onboarding services, and sending new artifact events to CloudAutomation.
+1. **Command line utility** - allows creating projects, onboarding services, and sending new artifact events to CloudAutomation.

 <img src="images/setup.png" width="75%" height="75%">

 # Quick start guide

-Follow the instructions for each step below in order.
+Follow the instructions for each step below in order shown.

 1. [Provision Virtual Machine with the OneAgent](VM.md)